How to start your own Jelly

 Once you’ve got your venue arranged and a date agreed:

-- Start your new location’s page on the Jelly Wiki by signing up for an account and then explaining briefly what Jelly is, who it is for and where and when you are hoping to start.
-This gives you a basic free webpage you can direct people towards when you start to publicise
+• You might also like to add a page on the Jelly Wiki by signing up for an account and then explaining briefly what Jelly is, who it is for and where and when you are hoping to start.
+Unfortunately the Wiki tends to get spammed, which is why the UK Jelly site was set up.

-- Print out posters with the eyecatching red and yellow Jelly logo and put them up in places where prospective Jellyers will see them – libraries, coffee shops, community notice boards etc.
+• Print out posters and put them up in places where prospective Jellyers will see them – libraries, coffee shops, community notice boards etc.

 Organising Jelly